nirav0999/simpyfy/README.md

 # simpyfy
 Simple-python, basic snippets with some customizations , needed in large-scale python projects. <br>
 Hated repeatedly scouring the internet for them.
-So, did the dirty job and compiled them.